How many workers are killed on an oil platform each year? - Nokristart - Learn Everyday

 These are the most common types of accidents on oil rigs:

 • Caught-in-the-middle accidents are the most common type of accident that causes serious injuries.
-Workers can be caught between two different hazards and crushed.
-They can get stuck under moving equipment.
+Workers can be caught between two different hazards and crushed, or they can get stuck under moving equipment.

-• Explosions: Oil platforms are working with flammable and volatile materials.
+• Explosions: Oil platforms work with flammable and volatile materials.
 Drilling rigs can experience explosions when there are sudden changes in pressure.
-When extracting oil from the ground, proper management is key.
+Proper management is key when extracting oil from the ground.
 Otherwise, it may cause an explosion.

-• Electrocution: This is a particularly big hazard on offshore oil rigs when the combination of water and exposed wiring can cause electrical shock.
+• Electrocution: This is a particularly serious hazard on offshore oil rigs, where the combination of water and exposed wiring can cause electrical shock.
 Employees may use extension cords, and water may enter them.
 Other extension cords may lack good points or be defective.

 Why can working on an oil rig be so dangerous?